Rep. Lisa C. McClain Sells Textron Inc. (NYSE:TXT) Shares

 Textron Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Thursday, January 1st.
-Shareholders of record on Friday, December 12th will be issued a $0.02 dividend.
-This represents a $0.08 annualized dividend and a yield of 0.1%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, January 1st.
+Shareholders of record on Friday, December 12th will be paid a $0.02 dividend.
 The ex-dividend date is Friday, December 12th.
-Textron’s payout ratio is presently 1.76%.
+This represents a $0.08 dividend on an annualized basis and a yield of 0.1%.
+Textron’s dividend payout ratio (DPR) is currently 1.76%.

 Analysts Set New Price Targets

-Several equities analysts have recently commented on the company.
-Sanford C. Bernstein reaffirmed a “market perform” rating and issued a $90.00 price target on shares of Textron in a research note on Monday, October 27th.
-JPMorgan Chase & Co. reduced their price objective on shares of Textron from $90.00 to $88.00 and set a “neutral” rating on the stock in a report on Monday, October 27th.
-TD Cowen lowered their target price on shares of Textron from $95.00 to $90.00 and set a “hold” rating for the company in a research note on Friday, October 24th.
-Wall Street Zen upgraded shares of Textron from a “buy” rating to a “strong-buy” rating in a research report on Monday, October 27th.
-Finally, Weiss Ratings reissued a “hold (c+)” rating on shares of Textron in a research note on Wednesday, October 8th.
-Six equities research analysts have rated the stock with a Buy rating and eight have issued a Hold rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $92.15.
+A number of analysts have recently issued reports on the stock.
+TD Cowen cut their target price on shares of Textron from $95.00 to $90.00 and set a “hold” rating for the company in a research note on Friday, October 24th.
+Wall Street Zen raised shares of Textron from a “buy” rating to a “strong-buy” rating in a report on Monday, October 27th.
+Weiss Ratings restated a “hold (c+)” rating on shares of Textron in a research report on Wednesday, October 8th.
+UBS Group decreased their target price on Textron from $92.00 to $89.00 and set a “neutral” rating on the stock in a research report on Friday, October 24th.
+Finally, JPMorgan Chase & Co. dropped their price target on Textron from $90.00 to $88.00 and set a “neutral” rating for the company in a report on Monday, October 27th.
+Six analysts have rated the stock with a Buy rating and eight have issued a Hold rating to the stock.
+According to data from MarketBeat, Textron has a consensus rating of “Hold” and an average target price of $92.15.

 About Representative McClain